diogo-aos/iseg_pg_aaiml_intro_python/markdown/7_lesson4.md

 --

-- We can catch just some exceptions.
+We can catch just some kinds of exceptions too.

 ```python
 try: